Skip to content

 if metadata.expires_at and metadata.expires_at <= now:

-# Expire standalone tasks (those not under an expiring session).
+# Expire standalone tasks (those not under an expiring channel).

 expired_tasks: list[str] = []